Slowly We Rot (1989)

 into something which was nastier, leaner and altogether more extreme."

-with some acquaintances.
-I exchanged a tape filled with various Testament songs for one that contained Obituary's second album,
+trading with some acquaintances.
+I exchanged a tape filled with various Testament songs for one that contained Obituary's

-Cause of Death.
+second album, Cause of Death.
 I was immediately hooked and I purchased the album as soon as I could.
-Becoming greedy for more,
+Becoming greedy

-I quickly sought out their first album and it was even more appealing, being rawer and possessing a great old school feeling.
+for more, I quickly sought out their first album and it was even more appealing, being rawer and possessing a great old school

-An ominous intro sets the stage for a classic piece of Death Metal history.
-As "Internal
+An ominous intro sets the stage for a classic piece of death metal history.
+As

-Bleeding" begins, John Tardy's unique vocals vomit forth, accompanied by the thundering drums and gritty guitars.
-It is like
+"Internal Bleeding" begins, John Tardy's unique vocals vomit forth, accompanied by the thundering drums and gritty guitars.

-being hacked to pieces by blood-rusted axes.
-The guitar tone is pure Celtic Frost and the vocals are absolutely sick.
-It is
+It is like being hacked to pieces by blood-rusted axes.
+The guitar tone is pure Celtic Frost and the vocals are absolutely

-sometimes strange to see how different bands interpret those that came before them.
-To listen to a Darkthrone album, such
+sick.
+It is sometimes strange to see how different bands interpret those that came before them.
+To listen to a Darkthrone

-as Panzerfaust, you hear a well-done imitation of Celtic Frost, though somewhat darker.
-With Obituary, there is the
+album, such as Panzerfaust, you hear a well-done imitation of Celtic Frost, though somewhat darker.
+With Obituary,

-same strong influence from this band, yet they do not simply imitate them; they take what they began and carry it forward
+there is the same strong influence from this band, yet they do not simply imitate them; they take what they began and carry

-this was recorded on a mere 8 tracks does nothing to hinder the power and force behind this music.
-The first seven songs actually
+that this was recorded on a mere 8 tracks does nothing to hinder the power and force behind this music.
+The first seven songs

 The guitars on "Til Death" are like scythes slicing through your torso and severing